 Go to the

-Settings menu on the right side of the master repository (see in red box below).
+Settings menu on the right side of the main repository (see in red box below).

 Manage Access on the left side menu:

 Select a team or member above to add the GitHub user to the project.
 At that point, the GitHub user will be sent a confirmation email.
 Once they have confirmed, they will be added to the project.

 You may optionally update a user's role in the

 Manage Access pane.
 If you want to be very careful about access, you'd give

 Read access, which allows contributors to create and comment on issues and also create pull requests.
 For group projects, it's more likely that you will give

 Write access will allow contributors to make direct changes to the repository, including pushing to the repository and managing issues.